Serial Killers Fast Facts

 Randy Steven Kraft

 Prosecutors linked him to 45 murders, but a "death list" created by Kraft claimed 61 killings.
-It is believed he may have killed up to 65.

-Kraft picked up hitchhikers, gave them drugs and alcohol, sexually assaulted them, then mutilated and strangled them.
+Prosecutors linked him to 45 murders, but a "death list" created by Kraft claimed 61 killings.

-On May 14, 1983, Kraft was arrested by California Highway Patrol, who stopped him for weaving across a lane on the interstate.
-The CHP found a dead Marine in the front seat of Kraft's car.
+On May 14, 1983, Kraft was arrested by California Highway Patrol officers, who stopped him for weaving across a lane on the interstate.
+The officers found a dead man in the front seat of Kraft's car.

 Convicted in 1989 and sentenced to death.